Food Fight: Trump Administration Levels Tariffs On Mexican Tomatoes

 "A lot of growers who are in states that produce tomatoes in the summer — which is a lot of different states — are now saying, we certainly commiserate with our friends in Florida, because now we're being impacted by the same Mexican competition," Schadler said.

-Still, Rep. Yoho says the administration might not have acted without pressure from lawmakers.
+Still, Yoho says the administration might not have acted without pressure from lawmakers.
 Members of Congress had extra leverage because Trump needs all the support he can get to ratify his new trade agreement with Mexico and Canada.

 "We voiced our opinion that if we don't get the seasonally grown vegetables straightened out, I can't support the USMCA," Yoho said, using the president's preferred name for the trade deal.